Saint Vincent and the Grenadines Company Formation

 The British monarch is formally the head of state.
 The country is ruled by the House of Assembly of Saint Vincent and the Grenadines.

 St. Vincent’s financial industry has been growing steadily.
-Compared to other Caribbean financial centres, St. Vincent and the Grenadines remains a comparably small offshore jurisdiction.
+Compared to other Caribbean financial centres, St. Vincent and the Grenadines remain a comparably small offshore jurisdiction.
 However, this factor may be to the advantage of those seeking an alternative to other popular centres.
 St. Vincent and the Grenadines is a primary jurisdiction for companies engaged in financial activities such as forex and brokerage services due to the relaxed regulation of these activities.

-• Taxation in St. Vincent and the Grenadines
+Taxation in Saint Vincent

 In 2018, there were major changes in company and business taxation legislation.
 The taxation of an offshore company was changed from a preferential tax regime to territorial taxation.
 Consequently, Business Companies (BCs) and Limited Liability Companies (LLCs) in St. Vincent and the Grenadines enjoy zero taxation on profits, capital gains and passive income derived outside the islands’ territory.